rioualen/gene-regulation/doc/environments.rst

 Creation of an *appliance*
 ****************************************************************

-When creating a new instance choose a 10 Go Ubuntu appliance and check the "Create appliance" option:
+When creating a new instance, choose a 10Go Ubuntu appliance and check the **Create appliance** option:

 1. Click **New Instance** button.
 2. Choose appliance **Ubuntu 14.04 IFB-X2GO-10GB** in the drop-down
    menu.
 3. Name your VM.
-4. Choose the amount of CPU and RAM to grant the VM (up to 8 CPU, 32 GB RAM).
+4. Choose the amount of CPU and RAM to grant the VM.
 5. Check the box **Create appliance**.
 6. Attach the vDisk.
 7. Click **Run**.